 Author: Fernando A. Flores

 "In this exuberantly strange story collection, Flores asks: Whose reality?
-What rules?" —Jean Chen Ho, author of The New York Times Book Review
+What rules?" —Jean Chen Ho, The New York Times Book Review

 "These are marvelously unpredictable stories, anchored by Fernando A. Flores’s deadpan prose and his surefooted navigation of those overlapping territories, the real and the fantastic, where so much of the best contemporary fiction now lives." —Kelly Link, author of Get in Trouble